NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Methodology

-Assume an $m$-dimensional feature space $X \subset \mathbb{R}^m$ consisting of both categorical and numerical features, a feature vector $ \bm{x} \in X$ has a corresponding label denoted as $y \in Y = \{-1,1\}$ and a classification model $f$ is trained which maps $\mathbb{R}^m$ in the class score vector such that $f(\bm{x}) \in [-1,1]$ and leads to a predicted class $\hat{y}$.
-A counterfactual instance $\bm{x_c}$ for $\bm{x_0}$ minimizes the distance $d(\bm{x_0},\bm{x_c})$ under the condition that $\hat{y_0} \neq \hat{y_c}$.
 Our algorithm is very flexible in its distance metric as it does not need the categorical variables to be mapped in an ordinal vector.
-In this paper, We choose the Heterogeneous Euclidean Overlap Method (HEOM) as a distance metric ~\cite{wilson1997improved}.
-For each feature (F), the distance is calculated according to Formula (\ref{HEOM}), while the total distance is simply the $L_1$-norm of all feature distances.
-The $L_1$-norm is known to induce sparsity when minimized, which is a preferred property of counterfactual explanations.
-Furthermore, this metric guarantees that the contribution of each feature to the total distance is between 0 and 1.
-This makes it easy to add a cost multiplier to each feature, forcing the explanation to avoid certain features and prefer others.
+In this paper, we choose the Heterogeneous Euclidean Overlap Method (HEOM) as a distance metric \cite{wilson1997improved}.
+For each feature (F), the distance is calculated according to Formula (\ref{HEOM}), while the total distance is simply the L1-norm of all feature distances.
+Furthermore,this metric guarantees that the contribution of each feature to the total distance is between 0 and 1.

+Algorithm \ref{nice_alg} gives an overview of NICE and its constituting steps.
+The input of NICE is an instance $x_0$ for which we want to find a counterfactual instance, whereas the output $x_c$ is such a counterfactual instance.
+Consider that upon termination of NICE, $x_c$ will always remain a combination of $x_0$ and $x_n$, which significantly reduces our search space and consequently the run time of NICE.
+In Step 1 (lines 4-6), a current hybrid instance $x_c$ is created between $x_0$ and $x_n$ to keep track of the changes made to $x_0$ as the algorithm progresses, and a counter $i$ is initialized for Step 3.
+In Step 2 (lines 8-9), NICE finds the nearest unlike neighbor $x_n$ for $x_0$, for which $\hat{y}_0 \neq \hat{y}_{n}$ and $y_{n} = \hat{y}_{n}$, and subsequently identifies the non-overlapping features.
+This results in a list of features (\textit{featureList}), which can be changed to make $x_c$ more similar to $x_n$.
+This approach is similar to that of Delaney et al. \cite{delaney2020}, with the major difference that the latter use time series instead of tabular data.